shanzidemon/calculator/README.md

 # calculetor
-I am make a calculetor Project use of c++.
+I am make a calculator Project use of c++.